• Skip to main content

 Smoked baked beans are very versatile and pair beautifully with just about any main dish.

-1. Serve them as a side dish alongside your favorite barbecue fare such as grilled ham steak, smoked spatchcock chicken, or smoked chicken thighs.
+1. Serve them as a side dish alongside your favorite barbecue fare, such as grilled ham steak, smoked spatchcock chicken, grilled half chicken, grilled spatchcock chicken, or smoked chicken thighs.

-2. They also pair well with fried foods, including fried catfish, southern fried oysters, fried grouper, fried crab claws, or fried chicken.
+2. They also pair well with fried foods, including fried fish, fried oysters, fried grouper, fried crab claws, or fried chicken.

 3. Bring a pot of beans to your next picnic or potluck gathering.
 They are a crowd-pleasing addition that pairs well with other classic picnic dishes such as smoked sweet potatoes, potato salad, watermelon salad, or pasta salad.